FOREX-Euro licks its wounds after skidding on political woes

 "But on the other hand, Trump's dollar policy is supporting euro-dollar.
 So with these two factors, I don't see a strong sense of direction at the moment."

-The market shrugged off data showing Japan's current account surplus stood at 1.11 trillion yen ($9.88 billion) in December, below economists' median forecast for a surplus of 1.29 trillion yen in a Reuters poll.
+The market shrugged off Ministry of Finance data showing Japan's current account surplus stood at 1.11 trillion yen ($9.88 billion) in December, below economists' median forecast for a surplus of 1.29 trillion yen in a Reuters poll.

 The dollar was underpinned by news that China's foreign exchange reserves unexpectedly fell below the $3 trillion level last month for the first time in nearly six years, even as Beijing has tried to curb outflows by tightening capital controls.

-The yuan lost more than 6 percent against the dollar last year, the most among major Asian currencies, even as Chinese banks fought to defend it, depleting China's foreign currency reserves.
-It is likely to come under more pressure as the U.S. Federal Reserve resumes hiking interest rates later this year.

-The dollar erased early modest gains against the yen and slipped 0.2 percent to 112.23 yen.
-But it remained above its overnight low of 111.59 yen, its deepest nadir since late November, as investors awaited a meeting of U.S.-Japan leaders.
+The dollar edged up to 112.43 yen, pulling away from its overnight low of 111.59 yen, its deepest nadir since late November, as investors awaited a meeting of U.S.-Japan leaders.

 * Patterson-UTI Energy reports financial results for three and twelve months ended December 31, 2016